arangodb/docs-hugo/site/content/3.12/operations/upgrading/upgrading-kubernetes-deployments.md

   Please refer to the Upgrading Kubernetes page in the Deployment section
 archetype: default
 ---
-Please refer to the [Upgrading Kubernetes](../../deploy/deployment/kubernetes/upgrading.md) page in the Deployment section.
+Please refer to the [Upgrading ArangoDB version running in Kubernetes](https://arangodb.github.io/kube-arangodb/docs/upgrading).